surma/streaming-dot/README.md

 A fully runnable example can be found in the `example` folder.
 It is a node webserver using streaming doT as a templating language.
 The website itself has a service worker that uses streaming doT with the same template.

-To run the example, start the webserver by running `node index.js` in the `example` folder.
+To run the example, start the webserver by running `node index.js` in the `example` folder or visit https://streaming-dot-example.hyperdev.space/ for a hosted version of the example code (thanks [HyperDev]).

 ### Template